-Kief refers to the sticky crystal resin that coats cannabis buds.
-Once the cannabis plant is harvested and dried, kief turns into a darker—usually gold to brown—powder-like dusting that is popularly collected in grinders as it readily detaches from the buds when ground.
-Kief is formed by the cannabis flower’s trichomes, the glands that secrete oils rich in compounds like THC, CBD, terpenes, and more.
+Kief is trichomes that have fallen off of cannabis buds.
+It’s usually a gold or brown powder-like dusting that is often collected in grinders as it detaches from buds when ground.
+The cannabis flower’s trichomes are glands that secrete oils rich in compounds like THC, CBD, terpenes, and more.

 “We should top this bowl with some kief from the grinder.”